Asabeneh/30-Days-Of-React/14_Day_Component_Life_Cycles/14_component_life_cycles.md

   shouldComponentUpdate(nexProps, nextState) {
     console.log(nextProps, nextState)
-    // if the return is true, the application will never update. return true
+    // if the return is not true, the application will never update. return true
   }